sergeymusenko/pump-oi-liquidation-screener/README.md

 <img src="telegram.png" alt="Telegram message">

 How to connect to Telegram: see instructions in `lib/simple_telegram.py` module.<br/>
-You can send to a group or to user account personally, set it up in `config.py`.
+You can send message to a group or to user account personally, set it up in `config.py`.